LoyolaChicagoBooks/introcs-csharp/rst/while-with-sequence.rst

 We have seen that we can go through the whole string and do the same thing each time through the loop, using ``s[i]`` in some specific way.

-This new description seems like a problem.
+This new description seems problematic.
 We do *not* appear to want to do the same thing each time:  We only want to print *some* of the characters.
 Again your eyes and mind are so fast, you likely miss what you need to do when you go through ``PrintVowels`` by hand.
 Your